What’s it all about, then?

 Bingeing can be a way of punishing yourself.

-Someone typed the following, rather harrowing sentence in an application form for The Project recently:
+Someone typed the following, rather harrowing sentence in our group recently:

 “I feel SO FAT, such a failure, so disgusting, pointless and worthless it’s like I go on a binge – to PROVE IT.